Kamala Harris and Tim Walz tour battleground states with Trump and Vance behind them

 Kamala Harris schedule: Walz and Harris tour battleground states with Trump and Vance tailing behind

-Republican nominee Donad Trump and running mate JD Vance will be trailing the Democratic ticket in several swing state visits this week
+Republican nominee Donald Trump and running mate JD Vance will be trailing the Democratic ticket in several swing state visits this week

 Support truly